SYGong/sygong.github.io/_drafts/2019-01-19-paper-digest-philosophy.md

    - I am not sure if it is the best thing to publish
 3. Make sense, short is better

 Move on, at least it is for my thesis.
-SOme paper has very good formula, some of them not.
+Some paper has very good formula, some of them not.

+The structure I currently have is messy, but that is something to base on the original structure is another thing

 Focusing on one solution that is best of the best.
 Best variants are provided, with different trade-offs.